cloudmesh-community/hid-sp18-523/project-report/report.md

 Arijit and Ritesh worked on data processing,Data exploration and designing the Machine learning Algorithms.
 We both have brainstromed on visualizing data.
-Arijit worked on Azure cloud and creating web service and Ritesh worked on Docker image creation on local machine.
+Arijit worked on Azure cloud and creating web service and Ritesh worked on creating REST Open API and tested on local machine through Swagger UI.
 We both worked on comparing performance benchmarks.
 Compared the time running on AWS cloud to prepare the time comparision chart and project report.